cdurf1/Trial/Graphical_User_Interface_9_0.md

 - **Remove** the file system: This file system is removed and will not be available to clients.
 However this file system's contents will remain intact until its volumes are reused in another file system.
 - **Stop** the file system: This stops the metadata and object storage targets, thus making the file system unavailable to clients.
 If the file system has been stopped, to restart the file system, click **Start**.

 To view the full display of file system parameters, click on the file system name in the left column.
-See MAKEREF View All File System Parameters.
+See <a href="Monitoring_lustre_fs_4_0.md/#4.4">View All File System Parameters</a>.

 <a id="9.3.4"></a>
 ### HSM window

 After Hierarchical Storage Management (HSM) has been configured for a file system, this HSM Copytool chart displays a moving time-line of waiting copytool requests, current copytool operations, and the number of idle copytool workers.
-For information about setting up HSM for a file system, see MAKEREF Configuring and using Hierarchical Storage Management.
+For information about setting up HSM for a file system, see <a href="Config_and_using_HSM_6_0.md/#6.0">Configuring and using Hierarchical Storage Management</a>.

 ![md_Graphics/HSM_Operations.png][f9.19]